Self-separated and self-connected models for mediator and outcome missingness in mediation analysis: Self-separated missingness models

 \subsubsection{Model S2 (SIM type 2)}

-This model, which is relevant to the \textit{unordered} and \textit{reverse} settings (see C-S2 and D-S2 in Figure~\ref{fig:separated}), involves self-separation and $\Ry$-$M$ separation.
-The assumption is a mirror image of S1, where the order of ignorability is first $\Ry$ then $\Rm$.
+This model, which is relevant to the \textit{unordered} and \textit{reverse} settings (see C-S2 and D-S2 in Fig.~\ref{fig:separated}), involves self-separation and $R_Y$-$M$ separation.
+The assumption is a mirror image of S1, where the order of ignorability is first $R_Y$ then $R_M$.

-\paragraph{Assumption S2:}
+\paragraph*{Assumption S2:}

-Although the two assumptions mirror each other, S2 is implicitly more restrictive regarding unobserved common causes.
-S1 allows $\Ry$ and $M$ to share unobserved causes, but S2 does not similarly allow $\Rm$ and $Y$ to share unobserved causes, i.e., no $\Rm\leftarrow U\rightarrow Y$ path (see Section~\ref{sssec:nonID}).
+Although the two assumptions mirror each other, S2 is implicitly more restrictive regarding unobserved common causes, due to the ordering of $M,Y$.
+S1 allows $R_Y$ and $M$ to share unobserved causes, but S2 does not similarly allow $R_M$ and $Y$ to share unobserved causes, i.e., no $R_M\leftarrow U\rightarrow Y$ path (see section~\ref{sssec:nonID}).
 Adding such a path would make $Y$ a collider, rendering $\P(M\mid X,A,Y)$ in the factorization below unidentified.

 Similar to S1, S2 has a second equivalent expression